Is it Normal For Mattress Sizes To Be Off By a Few Inches?

 58″ x 77″

-Often customers will say, it didn’t fit my frame which is essentially the same thing as saying it’s not the correct size.
-Some will actually measure the bed and find it comes up short.
+Often customers will say the mattress doesn’t fit their bed frame, which is essentially the same thing as saying it’s not the correct size.
+Some will measure the bed and find it comes up short.

 If you buy a Platform Bed they’re more forgiving (the link is to the platform bed that I have at my mattress studio and love).
-You can more easily switch between king/cal king, twin/twin xl, etc. or deal with the dimensions being somewhat off.
+You can more easily switch between king/cal king, twin/twin xl, etc., and with the dimensions are somewhat off.

 be compressed that much.

-- Manufactures must stay with restrictions imposed by Fed-Ex and or UPS and some try to squeak by but get caught shipping larger.
+- Manufacturers must stay with restrictions imposed by Fed-Ex and or UPS, and some try to squeak by but get caught shipping larger.

-From our perspective it’s usually not intentional nor is it consistent.
+From our perspective, it’s usually not intentional, nor is it consistent.
 Mattresses from the same brand undergo manufacturing changes (not large enough to tell you).
-Many times we notice variations – it’s not a standard across the board shorting of width or length of a bed.
+We often notice variations – it’s not a standard across-the-board shorting of the width or length of a bed.